-Dr. Jänne will deliver his award lecture titled “Developing Combination Precision Therapies for Lung Cancer" at the AACR Annual Meeting 2018 in Chicago, IL.
+Dr. Jänne delivered his award lecture titled “Developing Combination Precision Therapies for Lung Cancer" at the AACR Annual Meeting 2018 in Chicago, Illinois.
 The award presentation and lecture were held Monday, April 16, 2018, at the McCormick Place North/South Convention Center.

 The AACR established this award in recognition of Dr. Hong's extraordinary contributions to cancer research, cancer care, and cancer prevention during his brilliant career as a physician-scientist.
 This award recognizes a worthy cancer researcher who has conducted highly meritorious translational or clinical cancer research anywhere in the world at a relatively early stage in his/her career.
 It will honor the outstanding research of a young investigator who has not yet reached 51 years of age at the time of the award presentation.